therpgmaster/vk-rpg/README.md

 glfw3.lib
 ```

-Let the linker to ignore these default libraries (Windows):
+Set the linker to ignore these default libraries (Windows):
 ```
 MSVCRT
 libucrtd